Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 Shane Daly

-Outbound sales prospecting is the process of identifying, researching, and qualifying potential customers before initiating contact.
-Unlike inbound, where leads come to you through content or ads, outbound requires your team to proactively find the right accounts and determine which ones are worth contacting.
+Outbound sales prospecting is the work of finding, researching, and qualifying potential customers before you contact them.
+Inbound leads come to you through content or ads.
+Outbound means your team goes and finds the right accounts first, then works out which of them are worth a message.

 Outbound sales prospecting process for small B2B teams